 An expert in the (not so rare) condition known as trichotillomania and body-focused repetitive behavior (wha??), Jennifer is one of the few clinicians in the state who can effectively address these difficult diagnoses.

 Jennifer received mindfulness training from the Institute of Mindfulness and Psychotherapy and incorporates the mindfulness practices of compassion and loving kindness in her life and work.
+Jennifer also facilitates Mindfulness Groups and workshops throughout the year.
 Using these philosophies and practices, she addresses the issues of anxiety, depression, body-focussed repetitive behavior, trichotillomania, grief, loneliness, fear, shame, stuckness and overall life challenges.
-Not only is Jennifer LIPSY-trained, she is also the Executive Director (it’s a big deal) at the LISPY school for psychotherapeutic yoga.
+Jennifer has also received psychotherapeutic yoga training from the LISPY school for psychotherapeutic yoga.
+Not only is Jennifer LISPY-trained, she is also once served as the Executive Director (it’s a big deal) at the LISPY school for psychotherapeutic yoga.

 Jennifer believes in helping clients learn self compassion, self acceptance, and self awareness and to assist them in finding their own understanding of their internal emotional state.
 In this way, clients are free to determine their own path with a clear view of their deeply held and sacred intuition.
 In addition, Jennifer utilizes the Enneagram personality profile to assist clients in better understanding themselves and their loved ones.

 If you want to learn what mindfulness really is and experience what it could mean in your life, you may want to consider one of Jennifer’s groups.
 Reoccurring and drop-in mindfulness groups are availble – just shoot Jennifer an email at email@example.com if you’re interested.
 Jennifer also offers individual counseling where she teaches these concepts to her clients.